PIK-LPJmL/lpjmlkit/paper.md

 about the data type used in different LPJmL files, respectively.
 These low-level access functions can form the basis for new applications, for example, to generate new LPJmL input files.

-Lastly, `asub()` provides the functionality of the subset method to be used on a base array.

 # Documentation & License